karansher/computer-graphics-csc317/README.md

 For example, say you have 10 grace tokens.
 If a1 is due on Friday 11:59pm and you submit your assignment on Sunday 4pm, you will have used 4 grace tokens: Friday 11:59pm -> Saturday 11:59am (1gt) -> Saturday 11:59pm (1gt) -> Sunday 11:59am (1gt) -> Sunday 11:59pm (1gt).
 You will now have 6 grace tokens left for other assignments.

 ## Quizzes

 There will be 4 online quizzes available through Quercus.
 Each quiz will cover the content of two assignments each, from assignment 1 to assignment 8.
 Each quiz will go live after the respective topics are covered in class and must be completed on Quercus by the end of the term (Nov 26).

+You will only have 1 attempt to complete the quiz.

 [Academic Honesty (required reading)](#academic-honesty)

 ![_image courtesy Gavin Barill_](images/gavin-barill-snowglobe.jpg)

 ### Academic Honesty